ibra4/react-native-multilingual-starter/README.md

  - RTL Support; Write style for (ltr), it will work fine with rtl.
  - Change language on runtime without any problem

-This project is not working with Expo, Because the native module : [react-native-restart](https://www.npmjs.com/package/react-native-restart) does not working with expo
+This project does not working with Expo, Because the native module : [react-native-restart](https://www.npmjs.com/package/react-native-restart) does not working with expo